HIV Primary Care (Positive Health Clinic)

-We also provide patient navigators.
-Our patient navigators are people living with HIV who can help you learn about HIV and how to live a healthy life.
+*Our peer advocate is a person living with HIV who can help you learn about HIV and how to live a healthy life.
 They can provide emotional support, attend appointments with you, and help you with housing and other social needs.
 They work closely with the rest of your care team to support you in reaching the goals you want to achieve in life.

-- Comprehensive HIV care, including treatment for people with Hepatitis C
+- Comprehensive HIV care, including primary care if desired

 - Physician referrals for more specialized medical care when needed

-- Substance use screening and treatment, including on-site, medication-assisted treatment for opioid use disorders
+- Substance use screening and treatment, including on-site, buprenorphine treatment for opioid use disorders